Making sense of policy

 The two week-long option modules, taken during the second year, provide students with the flexibility to customise their curriculum.
 This flexibility provides an opportunity for students to develop new skills, pursue personal and professional interests, or add depth to existing knowledge.

-Students must complete all modules marked as CORE and 2 of the modules marked as OPTION from the list below.
+Students must complete all modules marked as CORE and 2 of the modules marked as OPTION from the list below, including submitting all assessments.
+Students can 'audit' a further 2 OPTION modules, that is fully participate but not submit assessments.
+Audit modules do not appear on transcripts.

 Core modules - September 2025 intake (exact dates TBC)